 - Best For Carpet – Henry Charles Wet and Dry Bagged Vacuum Cleaner

-- Best For Garage/workshop – Vacmaster Wet and Dry Vacuum Cleaner
+- Best For Garage/workshop – Vacmaster Power Wet & Dry Vacuum Cleaner (bagged or bagless, and dust extractor)

 - Best Budget – VonHaus Wet Dry Vacuum Cleaner for Indoor or Outdoor Use